avsd/multi-color-pencil-cup/README.md

 model, with following changes:

-* Changed the way parts of the model are connected: they fit one into the other, so, no gluing is required.
+* Changed the way parts of the model are connected: they fit one into the other, so it can be printed in two parts, and no gluing is required.
 * Reduced bottom thickness, so that it could be printed without infill.
 * Converted to OpenSCAD format, making it customizable.